 Victor Frankl was an Austrian psychologist that survived the Nazi concentration camp.
 During the Holocaust, he experienced immense suffering.
 He later wrote in his book, Man’s Search for Meaning, “Those who have a ‘why’ to live, can bear almost any how.”
 What Frankl was getting at is once a person knows why he is suffering he’ll be better able to handle his current plight.

 This Catholic idea is profoundly helpful for people who experience suffering.
-Rather than reciting vague emotional platitudes to one who is suffering such as “we’re thinking about you” this teaching allows people to get a concrete answer to their suffering and provides them with the why of suffering which, in turn, allows them to deal with it in a healthy way.
+Rather than reciting vague emotional platitudes to one who is suffering such as “we’re thinking about you” this teaching allows people to get a concrete answer to their suffering and provides them with the why of suffering which, in turn, allows them to deal with it in a heroic way.

 The saints and apostles all suffered, Jesus himself suffered.
 If you’re seeking Christianity as a way to avoid any suffering, I hate to break it to you, but that would be like seeking a world-class personal trainer so your body can avoid being uncomfortable.
 There is a false disposition that Jesus suffered so we do not have to.
 Clearly, by all the verses cited above this is not the case.
 The prayer Jesus delivered didn’t say “deliver us from suffering.”
 Rather, we see in many examples that Jesus, in fact, called his followers to embrace pain and suffering.
 Therefore, Jesus didn’t come to remove suffering or simply help us through it, he came to transform it from bad to good precisely if we embrace it just as he embraced his cross.